 At NREL, we operate sustainably.
 We are committed to leading the way as a global model for sustainability and our work is held to the highest environment, health, safety, and quality standards.

 Our 327-acre main campus in Golden, Colorado, houses four LEED-rated buildings.
 The laboratory also operates the National Wind Technology Center near Boulder, Colorado.

 NREL is the principal research laboratory for the U.S. Department of Energy's (DOE) Office of Energy Efficiency and Renewable Energy (EERE).
 The laboratory is managed for EERE by the Alliance for Sustainable Energy, LLC, a partnership between Battelle and MRIGlobal.

 NREL also conducts research for DOE's Office of Science and Office of Electricity Delivery and Energy Reliability.

 We partner with private industry, academia, and government.
 Learn about ways to work with us.

-Learn more by reading the National Renewable Energy Laboratory - 35 Years of Innovation Fact Sheet.
+Learn more by reading the National Renewable Energy Laboratory — Leading the Way to Energy Systems Research.